-Physical play, organized sports and martial arts are all great ways for kids to stay healthy and gain important skills in leadership and teamwork.
+Physical play, organized sports and martial arts are all great ways for kids, teens, and adults to stay healthy and gain important skills in leadership and teamwork.
 In the normal course of athletics, all sorts of injuries can occur including head injury.

 Concussions are the most common type of head injury and are caused by an impact or forceful motion of the head or other part of the body, resulting in rapid movement of the brain within the skull.
 Concussions can happen to anyone at any time due to bumps, blows or jolts to the head or body.
 Common causes include falls, motor vehicle crashes, and sports and recreational activities.